longview/TDF_Test/Readme.md

 The correlator waveforms are extracted from the included webSDR recording, and output to .txt files in the working dir (this happens every time you run it).
 The values can be pasted into the appropriate cs file.

+Work is in progress on alternate correlator techniques, including convulational detectors, and synthetic correlator reference generators.

 After computation, a search is made for the minute start by simply finding the peak of the correlator 3 array.
 When this is found, the search window for correlation is narrowed, and the first binary 0 is located initially.
 (This is guaranteed to be 0)